 GM is supposed to stand by Â their vehicles, and the one I purchased is clearly not up to company standards.
 So I would hope they would take a more appropriate approach to this issue and do the right thing.
 I have suffered a great deal of personal hardship, including lost wages and emotional distress, trying to resolve this issue.
 Please immediately investigate how this has occurred and contact me at your earliest convenience so we can discuss an appropriate compensation.

-Review about: General Motors Fuel Pump.
+Product or Service Mentioned: General Motors Fuel Pump.